dddddddddzzzz/OpenHeart/index.md

 ### What if the someone repeatedly sends emoji to my server?

-It shows they may be quite enthusastic.
+It shows they may be quite enthusiastic.

 ### What if I don't want to receive some emoji?